Online Postgraduate in Diploma Managing Risk and System Change

 Postgraduate Certificate Graduates:

-Students who have already successfully completed the Postgraduate Certificate should contact the course administrator for details on tuition fees.
+Students who have already successfully completed the Postgraduate Certificate can return to complete a further three modules and upgrade their qualificaiton to a Postgraduate Diploma.
+Please contact the course administrator for details on the application procedure and the tuition fees.

 Typical Open Evening Structure

 - Entry Requirements

 - Tuition Costs

 - Hear from current students about their experience.